dustinpfister/blog_posts/_posts/js-value-of.md

 layout: post
 categories: js
 id: 622
-updated: 2020-07-26 10:41:22
+updated: 2020-07-26 10:46:46
-version: 1.12
+version: 1.13
 ---

 The js [valueOf](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/valueOf) Object prototype method is a way to define what the number primitive value of an object is.
 So because the valueOf method is part of the main Object prototype object there is a default valueOf method that will be used for all objects when there is a need for javaScript to convert an object to a number value.
 However it is often required, or at least a good idea, to define a custom valueOf method for an Object or Class of Objects.

 When making my own valueOf method then method should return a number value rather than a string value.
 A string value would be more appropriate when it comes to making a custom toString method for an Object or class of Objects when making a prototype object.
+With that said yes the toString method is the String equivalent of the valueOf method that should return a number value.
+The two methods can, and should be used as the standard way of returning string and number values of an object.
+In this post the focus will be more so on the vlaueOf method, and how this can come into play and be useful when making certain modules and frameworks.

 <!-- more -->